TanStack/query/docs/src/pages/guides/migrating-to-react-query-4.md

 This is now disallowed on type level; at runtime, `undefined` will be transformed to a _failed Promise_, which means you will get an `error`, which will also be logged to the console in development mode.

+### Supported Browsers

+As of v4, React Query is optimized for modern browsers.
+We have updated our browserslist to produce a more modern, performant and smaller bundle.
+You can read about the requirements [here](../installation#requirements)

 ## New Features 🚀

 ### Proper offline support